Misterjosh/Misterjosh.github.io/Bootcamp Homework/02-Homework/README.md

 I gave the banner list links to the paragraphs that they are about through internal links.

+I made the images on the blue cards have links to wikipedia pages about thier subject matter.

 CSS

 I fixed the issue with Calibri.
 It needed '' around it to make it work.